pixelhumain/GoGoCartoJs/docs/how-to-contribute/3-Code-explanations.md

 But most part of the components are more "static", meaning their are instanciated once, and the view is rendered from the main layout.

 The `AppComponent` is a bit special.
-Its function is to handle the main layout, and mostly resize the size of components depending on the ones who are visible.
+Its purpose is to handle the main layout, and mostly resizes the visible components.

 (See UI layout on next page)